AlexVnGit/GUI_thin_films/README.md

 For the interface to run, it is required to install the Python Tkinter and Matplotlib Libraries.

 Main issues:
   Making the Plots that show up interactive.
-  Making sure the Tabs open up new menus
-  Making sure the Frames are stationary
+(Fixed) Making sure the Tabs open up new menus (Fixed) Making sure the Frames are stationary (Fixed)
-  Making sure the Interface opens up to the user's computer
+  Making sure the Interface opens up to the user's computer (Fixed)